Cars Brands that start with P

 Piper Logo

 Piper Cars is a British automobile manufacturer founded in 1967 in Hayes as a subsidiary of an engine parts manufacturer of the same name.
 In 1973, production was moved to South Willingham, Lincolnshire.
 In the year of its foundation, the company launched the Piper GT model, followed by a modified Piper GTT.
 A Group 6 racing car, the GTR, was under development.
 Only six trucks were built.
-The death of Brian Sherwood in 1969 stopped further development of the brand, which stopped participating in races and, until the mid-1970s, was engaged only in the modification of produced vehicles.
+The death of Brian Sherwood in 1969 stopped further development of the brand, which stopped participating in races and, until the mid-1970s, was engaged only in modifying produced vehicles.

 Pratt & Miller Engineering and Fabrication